webishdev/stopnik/website/docs/introduction/getting-started.md

 Multiple ways exists to start **STOPnik**.

-It can be started within a container and also from a downloaded binary.
+It can be started within a container and from a downloaded or [built](../advanced/build.md) binary.

 Starting within a container is the recommended way so far.